Table of Contents_

 The average weight of a modern electric scooter can be anywhere from 15 to thirty pounds, with some outliers clocking in at over 100 pounds.

-There are many benefits to choosing an electric scooter on the lower end of that 15 to 30-pound weight gradient.
+Despite all the hate for electric scooters in many places, there are tons of benefits to choosing an electric scooter on the lower end of that 15 to 30-pound weight gradient.
 We have assembled some which are detailed below.

 Modern electric scooters are particularly kid-friendly in part due to their light form factor.
 If you choose to purchase a lighter-than-average electric scooter you will find that your kids will better take to the vehicle.
 Even a relatively young child should be able to handle a 15-pound scooter.
 Still, keep in mind that many states place minimum age requirements when it comes to riding an electric scooter.
 We recommend that you adhere to these requirements.
 They are in place to ensure safety, which is what those who think e-scooters are bad are concerned about.